 Select “enroll”.
 (Now the On-Line Writing Center will always be available in your list of courses.)

 Select the On-Line Writing Center window and click on the "Assignments" tab.
-Then select the assignment for the current semester (example: On-line Writing Center Submissions--Fall 2022).
+Then select the assignment for the current semester (example: On-line Writing Center Submissions--Summer 2023).
 After you submit your paper the tutors are notified that your paper has been uploaded and will generally respond within 24-48 hours.
 Because many students submit their writing the last week of the term, no papers will be accepted within 3 days of your final assignment.

 John Blois has been a long time faculty member at CMCC.
 He has taught English, Comparative Religions, and other Humanities courses.
 John also taught English while in Bhutan.
 He is a enthusiastic tennis player and enjoys the coast of Maine.